-* Fine Specimens are the most outstanding of the group; the Lophophora williamsii cactus specimen selected will be among the finest of its particular age/size.
-Traits that factor into fine specimen selection can include any one or more of the following; wool development, geometry, rib count, clarity, colouration, and symmetry.
+Fine Specimens are the most outstanding specimens in their respective class.
+The Lophophora williamsii cactus specimen selected will be among the finest of its particular age/size.
+Traits that factor into a fine specimen can include any one or more of the following; wool development, geometry, rib count, clarity, colouration, and symmetry.

 These Lophophora williamsii cacti are a mature flowering size.
 Lophophora williamsii is a solitary spineless cactus.
 Its stem is glaucous green, dull bluish or greyish green, very succulent, globular, top-shaped, or somewhat flattened up to 6 cm tall, 12 cm diameter, with a woolly top; The subterranean portion of the stem, which is as wide as the aerial portion, extends several cm below the surface of the ground and transitions smoothly into a large taproot which may extend over 25 cm below ground level.